claygod/microservice/README.md

 - github.com/google/uuid
 - github.com/julienschmidt/httprouter
 - github.com/pborman/getopt
+- github.com/prometheus/client_golang
+- github.com/prometheus/tsdb
 - github.com/sirupsen/logrus

 ## ToDo

 - [x] Use environment variables in configuration
-- [ ] Add support for metrics
+- [x] Add support for metrics
 - [ ] Use protocol gRPC

 ## Conclusion

 Microservice does not claim the laurels of the only true solution, but on occasion, I hope, will help you create your own micro-architecture of the service, becoming the prototype for future applications.

+## License

+GNU GENERAL PUBLIC LICENSE Version 3

-### Copyright © 2017-2021 Eduard Sesigin.
+### Copyright © 2017-2022 Eduard Sesigin.
 All rights reserved.
 Contacts: claygod@yandex.ru